10 Winter Lesson Plans for the ELA Classroom

 A good choice with a short story is Jack London’s “To Build a Fire”.
 It is the story of a man and a dog who face treacherous, frozen conditions in the Yukon.
 While an older man has warned him of the dangers of extreme cold, the man’s pride prompts him to disregard the warning.

-Winter Podcast
+#3: Listen to a Winter Podcast

-Holidays Around the World Close Reading
+#4: Try Holidays Around the World Close Reading

-Hockey Close Reading
+#5: Dive into Hockey Close Reading

 If you’ve got any sports fans in your ELA classroom, try reading about hockey heroes like Wayne Gretzky, Alexander Overchkin, Sidney Crosby, Goride Howe, and Mario Lemieux.
 You can take some time to learn about the sport if it isn’t familiar to your students.
 Combine with a close reading activity like this bundle – it’s flexible and includes an original reading passage with four comprehension activities.

-Winter Reading Challenge
+#6: Start a Winter Reading Challenge

 Create a fun reading challenge for your students with a winter theme.
 Your students can do this as an independent reading assignment during the winter, or you can incorporate it as part of lit circles or free read in class.
 Give students a list of ideas such as selecting a book with a snowy setting, or takes place in the winter.
 Perhaps the title needs to contain winter-themed words like snow, frost, ice, chill, or frozen.
 Make a bingo card where students have the whole winter season to complete it – this can be done as part of their reading points, or as an extra credit option.
 It’s also a great fallback option for early finishers.

-Word Puzzles
+#7: Incorporate Word Puzzles

 Combine seasonal charm with educational value using winter word puzzles.
 Puzzles are great to have on hand because you can use them for fast finishers, morning work, or to simply build classroom community.
 It’s easy to utilize in sub plans, or just as a handy grab-and-go activity.
 You can nab this activity pack that includes a mix of winter crossword, winter word search, and word scramble activities that also strengthen their vocabulary and problem-solving skills.

-Mad Libs
+#8: Laugh with Mad Libs

 Reinforce grammar skills with mad libs.
 These are really great for those chilly months of January and February – when the joy of holiday break has ended and you’re still in the snowy, cold season.
 Not only does this make winter grammar practice enjoyable, but it also strengthens their understanding of sentence structure and parts of speech in a low-pressure setting.
 This resource includes five unique worksheets that come as a full-sheet and half-sheet, making it versatile for various classroom needs.
 Use these as a quick review, a bell ringer, grammar practice, or a seasonal activity for those fast finishers.

-Roll a Winter Story
+#9: Roll a Winter Story

 Roll-a-story activities are creative and engaging ways to involve students in writing.
 The format introduces an element of surprise, keeping the writing process fresh and exciting.
 With the roll of a die, students determine their main story elements – characters, settings, and plot twists.
 Once the stories are complete, you can use them as displays for your winter bulletin board.
 Students can even add creative borders or illustrations to their work.
 There’s a great option here that works beautifully in both print and digital formats.

 Add seasonal charm to your classroom with a winter banner.
 Whether you’re searching for winter bulletin board ideas, winter decorations, or a fun and interactive activity to kick off the new year, banners have you covered.
 Celebrate the season with a creative project that transforms your classroom into a winter wonderland – with art that doubles as a collaborative class project.
-I love refreshing my space with festive decor, and banners like this one make it so easy and builds class community as well.
+I love refreshing my space with festive décor, and banners like this one make it so easy and builds class community as well.

 Happy teaching!